atrejos/ImageClassifier-ASL-FastAI/README.md

 # Currently working on improving web app

-- model is hosted at: https://alexaslclassifier.onrender.com/
+- test out model at: https://alexaslclassifier.onrender.com/

 - as of now, uploaded images must be below 30 kb. working to add internal image compression for all sizes